Become a Student

 This class helps students prepare for success as paraeducators in the school system.
 Paraeducators perform a variety of duties in the school according to children's needs and educational goals.
 Responsibilities may include helping students in the classroom, on the playground, in the lunchroom or on the school bus.
 This class covers information on what is involved in working as a classroom aide, a bus para and a nutrition services worker.
 Interviewing and completing job applications will be reviewed and participants will gain the vocabulary and contextual knowledge necessary to apply for paraeducator positions.

-This class is for those who wish to pursue a job as a Certified Nursing Assistant (CNA).
-The class is designed to prepare you for the certification program with our partners at Bryan College of Health Sciences and Southeast Community College.
-After completing the CNA Prep Class, you will have a basic understanding of the vocabulary and background information necessary for success in the state certification classes.
-This class is online and is completed 1-1 with individual tutoring.
+This class is for those who wish to pursue a job as a Nursing Assistant.
+The class is designed to prepare you for the nursing assistant programs with our partners at Bryan College of Health Sciences and Southeast Community College.
+After completing the Nursing Assistant Prep class, you will have a basic understanding of the vocabulary and background information necessary to become a nursing assistant in Nebraska.
+This class is completed 1-1 with individual tutoring.
 You will need to interview for this class to be admitted.

 Commerical Driver's License (CDL) Prep Class